New COVID-19 testing site opens at Capital Mall this week

 “Our organization has worked closely with the communities across Washington state since this pandemic began, providing laboratory analysis for multiple community testing programs,” said Jennifer Bull, chief operating officer at Northwest Pathology, the parent company of Northwest Laboratory, in a statement.

 The site will operate 8:30-11:30 a.m. and 12:30-3:30 p.m.
 Mondays through Fridays.
-The testing location will be able to test up to 500 patients per day.
+It will be able to test as many as 500 patients per day.
 The site does not require a medical provider’s referral and will accept both insured and uninsured patients.

 Comments